This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Consider statin for:

 Do not use the QRISK tool for those who are at high risk of developing CVD because of familial hypercholesterolaemia or other inherited disorders of lipid metabolism.
-See 'Familial hypercholesterolaemia' below.

 Standard CVD risk scores including QRISK may underestimate risk in people who have additional risk because of underlying medical conditions or treatments, including the following groups of people:

-Consider socio-economic status as an additional factor contributing to CVD risk
+Consider socio-economic status as an additional factor contributing to CVD risk.

 If lifestyle modification is ineffective or inappropriate:

-If statin contraindicated: see 'Statin treatment contraindicated or statins not tolerated' below for further options.
+If statin contraindicated: see below for options

 Offer statin therapy to adults with CVD:

-If side effects on a high-intensity statin, offer a lower dose or an alternative statin:
+Side effects on a high-intensity statin, offer a lower dose or an alternative statin:

-See 'Statin Intolerance' below for advice on adverse effects (therapy with a low dose statin is preferred to no statin).
+See 'Statin Intolerance' below for advice on adverse effects.
+Therapy with a low dose statin is preferred to no statin.

-Assess response after 3 months:
+Assess response within 2 to 3 months:

 The place in therapy for injectable therapies is outlined above when statins are not effective, contra-indicated or not tolerated.

-See section 2.12 Lipid-regulating drugs
+See 2.12 Lipid-regulating drugs.

 Refer to specialists for consideration of a PCSK9 inhibitor (alirocumab or evolocumab) in the following circumstances: